 When heading into any negotiation, be it with a family member, a spouse, a coworker or an employer, it helps to know the difference between what you ‘need’ to get out of the situation, and what you ‘want’ to happen.
-Needs are non-negotiable, wants is where you can show compromise.
+Needs are non-negotiable, wants are where you can show compromise.

 Negotiations are intimidating, but with a bit of preparation and forethought, any negotiation can be rewarding for both parties.
 To help you on your way to becoming a good negotiator, here are a few simple tips to remember.

 Plan your execution and know what you want to say, how you want to say it, and when.
 Think about what the other person wants, and how you can address it without compromising your goals.

 Just as you wouldn’t walk into an interview unprepared, or walk into a certification exam without first taking the course to give you the information to succeed, you should not walk into an negotiation unprepared.
 Your plan should understand that you may not get everything you want, and in fact you likely will not.
 There should be a clear line on things you are willing to compromise and those you are not.

 Get ready to think on your feet.
 The other party may have an idea you have never considered before.
 Identify beforehand where you can be flexible and roll with the punches.
 That being said, don’t be afraid to ask for time to think if something really left-of-center gets thrown in the ring.

 Be aware of the body language and tone of voice of both yourself and the other person.
 Are they receiving your ideas well?
 Ask them questions to keep them engaged and on the conversation path of your choosing.
 Be aware of your own body language and make sure you aren’t ‘closing down’ the conversation by crossing your arms or appearing distracted.
 Keep your stature as open and as clear as your voice.